jddllwqa/Dstar/docs/lucky.md

-> This figure has no reference value and is only for calculation.
+> This score has no reference value and is only for calculation.